Bridenbecker/emodpy-workflow/docs/tutorials/scenarios_and_sweeps.md

 # A sweep python file must contain a 'parameter_sets' attribute, which is a dict with keys being names of
 # frames and values being dicts of param_name:value entries OR a generator of such dicts
 parameter_sets = {
-    # This key indicates the contained information is for building off the 'hiv_vaccine' frame
+    # This key indicates the contained information is for building off the specified frame
     frame_name: {
         # Each dict in 'sweeps' list is a set of param: value overrides to be applied.
 A scenario.
         # Note that the parameter lists are arbitrary.
 Each scenario can include as many or few parameters